 Nancy Stampahar’s Professional Background

 With a high school dropout past, to earning her BSBA college degree in Human Resource Management, Nancy Stampahar knows what it what it takes to make lemonade out of lemons.
 With over 20 years professional experience working in diverse industries, Nancy has developed extensive knowledge and skills that evolve organizational and human behavior into success.
 An award-winning author of the inspirational, self-help book Peace, Love and Lemonade: A Recipe to Make Your Life Sweeter, Nancy’s professional knowledge, personal wisdom, and inspirational stories have helped thousands of people achieve positive results.
-As an organizational development and personal growth expert, Nancy has been sought to appear in the media.
+As an organizational development and personal growth expert, Nancy has been sought to appear in various media formats.

 Nancy’s contagious enthusiasm captured the attention of The Rachael Ray Show and Oprah’s OWN network that aired high-energy videos Nancy created in her kitchen.
 With a passion for the camera, Nancy’s talk-cooking webisode program, Life in Nancy’s Kitchen, produced seven, 30-minute episodes that aired on MCA-TV in Pittsburgh.
 Her visually appealing, motivational DVD, Life Cooks! reminds people that it is never too late to cook up a great life!

 Whether Nancy is consulting, speaking, training, or coaching, her knowledge, enthusiasm, and candor equip her to breed success in audiences.
 With the ability to infuse techniques, wit, and wisdom into her presentations, Nancy’s events are not only informative, but also entertaining and inspiring.
 Nancy’s dynamic and authentic personality naturally creates synergy where audiences are engaged and inspired into action.